 The purpose of this document is not to impose restrictions that are contrary to the Pennsylvania State University’s established culture of openness, trust, and integrity.
 The Institute for Computational and Data Sciences is committed to protecting our employees, partners, and the University from illegal or damaging actions by individuals, either knowingly or unknowingly.

 Ultimately, it is data that is the property of the Pennsylvania State University that must be protected no matter where it resides.
 Effective security is a team effort involving the participation and support of every University employee and affiliate who deals with data and/or data processing systems.
 It is the responsibility of every resource user to know these requirements and guidelines and to conduct their activities accordingly.

-The purpose of this policy is to outline the protection of data that is created, collected, or manipulated by personnel that fall within the scope of the Roar supercomputer, formerly known as ICDS-ACI, at the Pennsylvania State University.
+The purpose of this policy is to outline the protection of data that is created, collected, or manipulated by personnel that fall within the scope of the Roar supercomputer at the Pennsylvania State University.
 Improper handling of data exposes the Roar supercomputer and the University to risks including virus and malware attacks, compromise of network systems and services, data loss or contamination, and numerous potential legal issues.

 This policy applies to any person who utilizes resources that are managed by Roar and to any person who handles data that is managed by Roar.
 The policy augments the following Pennsylvania State University policies, as well as additional applicable policies:

 - AD11 – University Policy on Confidentiality of Student Records

 - AD23 – Use of Institutional Data